-Anna Trevisan (1946, 2016).
+Anna Trevisan (1946 — 2016).

-During the seventies Anna studied meteorology at MIT under the guidance of Jule Charney and further developed her skills in the subject at NCAR in Boulder, where she interacted mostly with Chester Newton, at the University of Oslo, collaborating with Arnt Eliassen, at the University of Miami, with Reiner Bleck.
-During these years Anna developed the first primitive equation model, using isentropic coordinates, which was applied to numerical studies of orographic cyclogenesis: the 1976 paper (Trevisan, A., 1976: Numerical Experiments on the Influence of Orography on Cyclone Formation with an Isentropic Primitive Equation Model.
+During the seventies Anna studied meteorology at MIT under the guidance of Jule Charney.
+She further developed her skills in the discipline at the National Center for Atmospheric Research (NCAR) in Boulder, Colo., where she interacted mostly with Chester Newton; at the University of Oslo, collaborating with Arnt Eliassen;and at the University of Miami, interacting with Reiner Bleck.
+During these years Anna developed the first primitive equation model to use isentropic coordinates.
+This model was applied to numerical studies of orographic cyclogenesis: her 1976 paper (Trevisan, A., 1976: Numerical Experiments on the Influence of Orography on Cyclone Formation with an Isentropic Primitive Equation Model.
 J. Atmos.
 Sci., 33, 768–780) is one of the first contributions to the development of numerical models for orographic cyclogenesis.

-Anna’s interest in atmospheric flow regimes and their predictability led her to compare paradigmatic system behavior (Trevisan and Legnani, 1995) with observed properties of the real atmosphere (Trevisan, 1995) and of complex numerical models (Trevisan, Pancotti and Molteni, 2001).
-These studies evolved in successive years into suitable ways to estimate the instabilities in atmospheric models, when Anna introduced the breeding on the data assimilation system, BDAS, methodology (see, e.g., Carrassi, Trevisan and Uboldi, 2007; Uboldi and Trevisan, 2015) and into computational method to estimate the covariant Lyapunov vectors (Trevisan and Pancotti, 1998).
-The latter study inspired and anticipated the development of some of the efficient methods for the computation of the Lyapunov vectors that appeared later, in the late 2000.
-The use of the covariant Lyapunov vectors, as a key tool to analyze the atmospheric, oceanic or climate dynamics, has, since then, grown dramatically in recent years.
+Anna’s interest in atmospheric flow regimes and their predictability led her to compare paradigmatic system behavior (Trevisan and Legnani, 1995) with observed properties of the real atmosphere (Trevisan, 1995) and of detailed numerical models (Trevisan, Pancotti and Molteni, 2001).
+These studies evolved in subsequent years into devising ways to estimate instabilities in atmospheric models, by introducing the methodology of breeding on the data assimilation system (BDAS: e.g. Carrassi, Trevisan and Uboldi, 2007; Uboldi and Trevisan, 2015) along with a computational method to estimate the covariant Lyapunov vectors (Trevisan and Pancotti, 1998).
+The latter study anticipated by almost 20 years the development of other efficient methods for the computation of Lyapunov vectors, in the late 2000s.
+The use of covariant Lyapunov vectors, as a key tool to analyze the atmospheric, oceanic or climate dynamics, has grown dramatically in recent years.